God's Own Country: England

+Surrey

 Another first usage of the term by Edward du Bois was in a poem describing the English county of Surrey in 1839.
 The phrase was also used in its more literal meaning to refer to Heaven, in a poem by Elizabeth Harcourt Rolls Mitchell in 1857.

 Yorkshire

-The phrase has been used to describe Yorkshire, England's largest county.
+The phrase has been used to describe Yorkshire, a region of northern England.
 The term "God's Own County" has also been used.